beansai/beans-tutorials/beans-route/route-optimization-with-units/README.md

     - [To Group stops that have same address](#to-group-stops-that-have-same-address)
     - [Supported Mode](#supported-mode)

-## To Group stops that have same address
+## To group stops that have same address
-Let's say we have 5 stops with route "a3cc1ed1-8586-426e-b154-e46bc7bf0c66",
+Let's say we have 5 stops for route "a3cc1ed1-8586-426e-b154-e46bc7bf0c66",

 and 4 of them are with the same address.